WildcardSearch/MentionMe/CONTRIBUTING.md

-First of all, thanks for your interest in contributing to Advanced Sidebox.
+First of all, thanks for your interest in contributing to this project.
 This document is intended to ease the process for first time contributors and long-time contributors alike.

 ## Reporting Bugs/Requesting Features